An initiative led by

 Loblaw Companies Limited

-For the first three months of the pilot, we focused on building awareness about the effort and developing the fundamental chain of custody system to be used for tracking cattle and beef through audited operations.
+For the first six months of the pilot, we focused on building awareness about the effort and developing the fundamental chain of custody system to be used for tracking cattle and beef through audited operations.

 To build awareness, we attended several industry conferences, regional producer meetings and other workshops to directly engage with beef producers.
 We are also expanding our online reach through our website and social media.
 This work will be continued over the next few months as well.